aquapapaya/open-tsp/README.md

 Tour and distance

 ## Comment
 It will create a distance matrix from a input file.
+To solve open TSP, A pseudo city whose distance to all the others is zero is added to the matrix.